 At the core of my work with clients is to help them transform their attitude towards life and to reorient their identity.
 This new attitude and reorientation work is referred to as self knowing (Know thyself) which is the cornerstone of Universal Timeless Wisdom.

-Rumi Calendar – Response to the October Question If Divine Justice exists why is there so much injustice in the world?
+If Divine Justice exists why is there so much injustice in the world?
 Why so much inequality, why do some people live in security and comfort, while many others live under horrendous conditions?
-Why so many people are continually grappling with human rights abuses, hunger, disease and
+Why so many people are continually grappling with human rights abuses, hunger, disease, and war?

 Everything we do involves some sort of decision making.
 Sometimes we make poor decisions, sometimes we do much better; at other times we get stuck and torn between our choices.
 Whether we are limited in our choices or have too many options; whether the decision we are facing is trivial or critical, one thing is clear; that we all would like to make “better” choices depending on our restrictions and our capacities.
 We usually know our restrictions but do we know and utilise all of our capacities?
 The answer is: “most probably not”.

-Rumi Calendar – Response to the September Question White doves and Mpatapo, the Adinkra symbol of reconciliation and peace.
 Tell me about forgiveness.
 Why should I forgive and how?
 Why is there so much hate and revenge?
 Thankfully one can still witness many instances of compassion, humanity and cooperation.
-Nevertheless it seems
+Nevertheless it seems that forgiveness is perhaps one of the most missed virtues in today’s crazy world.
+A world massively inflamed with fires of fear, insecurity and retaliation

 This is a follow up post from last month’s “Dear Rumi, What is true love?“.
 I am writing this to emphasise three things: Firstly that the “capital letters True Love” is not something other worldly, it is not something higher and separate from us to achieve, it is our fabric and true nature; we only need to be able to experience ourselves as true love.
 Secondly ...